-Coconut cream adds a nice thickness to a dish, without a lot of flavor or sweetness.
+Coconut cream adds a nice thickness to a dish, without a lot of flavor or sweetness, without adding dairy.
 It is made by simmering shredded coconut meat in water and then straining out the coconut solids.
 The resulting liquid is left to separate and the thick, semi-solid coconut cream is scraped off of the top.

 Don't confuse coconut cream with cream of coconut, which is sweetened and used in desserts and beverages, such as a pina colada.
 Coconut cream has a high-fat content, most of which is saturated, and is essentially the same as coconut milk, but with a lower water content.

 Coconut milk is made using the same method as coconut cream.
 Shredded coconut is simmered with water and then the solid portions are strained out, usually with cheesecloth.
 Coconut milk comes in two varieties, thick and thin (although you may not find this distinction in the States).
 As the simmered liquid sits, the thick coconut milk will rise to the top and the thin coconut milk, which has a more translucent appearance, remains at the bottom.
 Most coconut milk sold commercially in cans will naturally separate in this manner during storage and transportation; the two phases can easily be mixed back together by stirring or shaking the can.

 Coconut milk has an average fat content of 17% but will vary from brand to brand.
 It is a common ingredient in Asian and Indian cuisine and can be used to make soups, sauces, curries, and beverages.
 It is often paired with spicy ingredients because the high fat, creamy texture has a cooling effect on the palate.